lucaxue/bikes-and-bond-dashboard/README.md

 # Bikes and Bond Dashboard

-A full-stack James Bond style dashboard app, where he can pick his best bike to complete his missions.
+A full-stack James Bond style dashboard app, where you can get recommended a mission with the best bike to complete it.

 ## Frontend

 - React
 - Authentication with Auth0
 - React context for dark mode
-- Jest test
+- Jest + React Testing Library for components unit testing

 ## Backend